dreamcatcher-tech/network/Inbox/2025-03-27 1551 blob store consistency.md

 TODO check if etag is affected by time, so if the same object is written at a different date, is it different.

+Could use events with ulids and then just watch them ? https://jsr.io/@std/ulid/doc/~/monotonicUlid to ensure they are strictly ordered for the same writer.
+IF we use events and use ulids, then the order might not matter, so long as the order amongst the same writers is the same ?
+At any rate we will ditch the whole solution and move to a branch based model, so this intermediate step doesn't matter.

+Makes it easier than watching for fork events, since this is quite heavy.

+Plus the whole thing is going to be ripped out once we start writing to a single branch anyway.

+Plus if watch fails or misses something, it is non critical, just aesthetic.